 I love visiting our national parks and Yanchep National Park is no exception.
-Yanchep is a mix of natural bushland, manicured lawns, native animals ( and a few non-natives – I’m looking at you Koalas) and offers plenty of things to do and see.
+Yanchep is a mix of natural bushland, manicured lawns, native animals ( there are also a few non-natives – I’m looking at you Koalas) and offers plenty of things to do and see.

 The park has big network of limestone caves.
 However, the most spectacular of these is Crystal Cave which is open to the public and can be viewed on a guided tour.
 The cave is a very pretty sight and is adorned with stalagmites, helictites, columns and shawls.

 Tours of the Crystal Cave are held every day and are suitable for children.
 The tour takes approximately 45 minutes and is a great way to learn more about the geology and formation of the cave.